laxmankrishnamurti/Open-Source/Git/02-OutOfTheBox.md

 # Underlying concept of Git tracking system

 - Every commit gets a unique SHA(hash code) Id used to track file changes.
-- Every hash contain lots of data and depends on its' previous one.
+- Every hash contain lots of data and it depends on its' previous one.

 ## `3-Pillers of Git`